nidhisthr/Excel-Portfolio-Projects/Vrinda-Store-Analysis/README.md

 ## Files in this Folder
 * `Vrinda Store Data Analysis.xlsx`: The complete Excel workbook with data cleaning and dashboard.
 * `dashboard_review`: High-resolution preview of the annual report.
+* `Vrinda Store Dashboard.mp4`: Screen recording of the dashboard in action.